solid-js/typescript-npm-starter/doc/install/quick-start.md

 ### Create a new Git repository

-Create a [new repo on GitHub](https://github.com/new) and clone it into a new folder.
-The trunk folder should be nammed as your package name.
+First, create a [new repo on GitHub](https://github.com/new) and clone it into a new folder.

+?> The trunk folder should be nammed as your package name.

 **Note :** Everything will work with any other Git solution but publishing documentaiton to GitHub pages will be unavailable.
 If you do not want to publish as an open-source package, you can also just create an empty Git repository with `git init`